Butternut Walnut Seedlings

 Historic “Tuck Shop Tree” Seedlings

-The Tuck Shop Tree is a heritage Butternut located on the campus of the University of Alberta that was located next to the Varsity Truck Shop.
-In the 1960s, the tree was moved to the North-end of campus.
+The Tuck Shop Tree is a heritage Butternut located on the University of Alberta campus next to the Varsity Truck Shop.
+The Tuck Shop Tree tree was moved to the North-end of campus in the 1960s.